 Be sure to check out, and take to heart, these Valentine’s Day safety tips for dogs.
-After all, what creature loves you more than your dog?
+After all, what animal loves you more than your pet dog?
 (Probably none!)
 Although your feelings may be mutual, you may not realize there are expressions of love that are great for humans but can actually harm your beloved pooch.
 We want to alert you to the dangers that lurk around this day’s festivities so that you can make an environment free of potential hazards for your furry friend.
 Some of these tips can be applied to other holidays too!

 Keep Chocolate and Chocolate Desserts Out of Reach

 You may love chocolate in all its forms and be thrilled to receive a box of chocolates from your sweetheart.
 You may also plan a celebration dinner for a loved one or for your family that includes a yummy chocolate dessert.
 However, make sure you dog can’t possibly reach any of these sweet delights.
 Your pet would probably love to eat chocolate and other tasty treats like you, but unfortunately chocolate is toxic for dogs, especially dark chocolate.
 Here’s why:

 - Chocolate contains high levels of cocoa, caffeine, and theobromine (a dangerous food item for dogs).

 - The smaller the dog and the darker the chocolate, the more dangerous it is.
 Theobromine will build up in a dog’s system because a pooch can’t metabolize it, and it can reach a toxic level that affects their nervous system and heart muscles.

 - 1/2 ounce or 15 grams of gourmet or baker’s chocolate will cause toxic effects in a mid-sized dog.
 It only takes 2 ounces or 50 grams to be fatal to an average-sized one.

 With that in mind, here’s what you can do: